kiml42/SpaceCombatSimulation/README.md

 R - cycle reticle state

 TODO:
+Ships start moving towards each other + small random velocity.
 Draws should be penalised less if the ships killed each other simultaneously. probably give them the win score - some constant.
 Colour projectiles the same as teh ship.
 Prevent friendly fire - all turrets and missiles.